What does WISHIN Pulse do with my health record?

 Click Here for PATIENT CHOICE FORM (Russian)

-Please note it may take up to three business days after we receive your form before your opt-out request will take effect.
+Please note it may take several business days after we receive your form before your opt-out request will take effect.
 You will receive a letter in the mail from the Wisconsin Statewide Health Information Network (WISHIN) once your request has been processed.
 Retain that confirmation for your records.